NervousGroove/MythEngineFunctions/README.md

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-# 🎮 This repository contains the MythEngine plugins and behaviors.
+# 🎮 This repository contains the SpellSide plugins and behaviors.
 What are behaviors and plugins?
-Behaviors are features you can give to a certain object, in MythEngine there are more than 30!
+Behaviors are features you can give to a certain object, in SpellSide there are more than 30!
 Plugins are types of items that you can add to your game, which are many!

 ---> PLUGINS:
 - All plugins: https://github.com/NervousGroove/MythEngineFunctions/tree/main/plugins2